RohanNero/Ethereum-classroom/README.md

 ## Signature.sol

-This contract showcases EIP 712 and lets you play with
+This contract showcases EIPs 191 and 712 by allowing you test using ECDSA recover for yourself!